 You probably filled out your W-4 when you first began working for your employer.
 Each job you have requires you to fill out a separate W-4 form.
 If you have two W-4s as a result of working two jobs, the IRS advises you to claim all your allowances on your highest paying job, and zero deductions on any others.

 It's a good idea to recheck your W-4 and make adjustments whenever your life situation changes.
 For example, if you were single with zero allowances when you first started your job and two years later you're married with a child, you probably should increase your exemptions to reduce your withholding amounts.
 Your employer won’t ask you for an updated W-4 and neither will the IRS.
-It is your responsibility to make sure you have the most appropriate and up-to-date withholding amounts deducted from your paycheck.
+It is your responsibility to make sure you have the most appropriate and up-to-date paycheck withholding deducted from your earnings.

 Making adjustments to your W-4 isn’t as complicated as it may seem.
 You can request a new W-4 from your employer at any time.
 The IRS supplies taxpayers with worksheets that walk them through filling out this form.
 Check the IRS website for interactive tax assistance tools and publications that help determine the appropriate number of withholding allowances for your individual situation.